Rana-22nxr/EE413-project01/README.md

 4. Run all cells

 ## AI Assistance

-ChatGPT was used to assist with debugging, explaining DSP concepts, improving documentation, and reviewing code structure.
-All coding, testing, and final analysis were completed by the team.
+ChatGPT was used only for permitted tasks such as:

+- Debugging syntax errors
+- Improving README documentation
+- Assisting with code organization
+- Explaining general programming concepts
+- Helping format visualizations

+All core DSP implementations including:
+- STFT implementation
+- Wavelet transform implementation
+- Feature extraction logic
+- Classification models
+- Result analysis

+were designed, implemented, tested, and understood entirely by the team.

+All AI-assisted suggestions were reviewed, modified when necessary, and verified by the team before use.